nham/math_notes/fdvses.md

 Conversely, if $dim V = dim W$, then there are bases $B$ and $C$ for $V$ and $W$, respectively with $|B| = |C|$.
 We can define a mapping $T$ by starting with a bijection between $B$ and $C$.
 The rest of the linear map follows since the image of a basis determines the rest of the linear map.
 Then the image of $B$ is a basis, so by the previous proposition $T$ is an isomorphism.

+## A linear endomap is invertible iff it has a one-sided inverse
+If $T: V \to V$, then $T$ is invertible iff $T$ has a left-inverse iff $T$ has a right-inverse.

+*Proof:* Suppose that $dim V = n$.
+One direction is proved.
+We have to prove that $T$ with a left- or right-inverse implies $T$ is invertible.
+If $T$ has a left-inverse, we know it's injective, so any basis $B$ in $V$ has $T(B)$ independent.
+But we can expand any independent set to a basis, and we can't have more than $n$ elements in a basis, so $T(B)$ is a basis.
+This implies that $T$ must be surjective after all, so it's invertible.
+On the other hand, if $T$ is a right-inverse, then we know $T$ is surjective, so for any basis $B$, we have $T(B)$ generating for $V$.
+But we can pare down any generating set to a basis, and no basis has less than $n$ elements in it, so $T(B)$ must have $n$ elements, and hence be a basis itself.
+This implies that $T$ is injective as well, hence invertible.

+TODO: I think that linear maps are injective iff they preserve independence, and surjective iff they preserve generatingness.
+Need to reorganize the above.

 ## Composition of isomorphisms is an isomorphism
 The composition of isomorphisms is an isomorphism.